San Antonio Boating Accident Lawyer

 It goes without saying that drunk and drugged boaters are a serious problem on all waterways.
 Consequently, when these boaters cause accidents, they can also be sued civilly for money damages.
 An injured boat accident victim may be able to file a personal injury claim or lawsuit directly against the negligent boat operator, seeking monetary compensation for all of the injuries and damages sustained.

-The lawyers at The Law Offices of George Salinas can investigate the circumstances of your boating accident and may be able to file a claim or lawsuit on your behalf.
+The lawyers at George Salinas Injury Lawyers can investigate the circumstances of your boating accident and may be able to file a claim or lawsuit on your behalf.

 Call a San Antonio Boating Accident Attorney Today for a Free Legal Consultation and Case Evaluation

 Boating accidents on have the potential to lead to catastrophic injuries and damages for everyone involved.
-If you have been injured in a San Antonio boating accident, The Law Offices of George Salinas may be able to assist you with filing your claim or lawsuit and pursuing monetary compensation.
+If you have been injured in a San Antonio boating accident, George Salinas Injury Lawyers may be able to assist you with filing your claim or lawsuit and pursuing monetary compensation.

 Insurance companies are never on your side at any time, and their adjusters will do everything they can to undermine your right to legal recovery.
 Our experienced personal injury lawyers can challenge the insurance company, and, if necessary, litigate and try your case to a conclusion.